The 20 Smartest Dog Breeds

 Each dog breed has its own strengths.
 The most affectionate dog breeds love to cuddle, there are dogs that don’t shed, and small dog breeds make the perfect lap dogs.
 And don’t even get us started on the cutest dog breeds — they’ll have you wrapped around their paws!
 While dogs are intelligent animals, there are certain breeds that are smarter than others.
 So, which one is the smartest?
 With the help of our canine experts, we managed to cut to the chase.

 “It’s not a surprise that this hard-working, herding breed comes in first on our list,” say Caitie Steffen, pet expert at Whistle, and Angela Hughes, DVM, PhD, a veterinarian geneticist with Wisdom Panel.
 Border Collies are always eager to learn and please their owners, which earns them the top spot in this smartest dogs ranking.
 “How can you argue with a dog with a vocabulary of over 1,000 words?” adds holistic pet therapist and author Sally Morgan, referring to Chaser, a famous Border Collie from South Carolina who was once profiled on CBS’s 60 Minutes.
+If you’re looking for a speedy pup, check out the fastest dog breeds in world.

 The poodle has been selected as one of the top-ranked dog breeds for intelligence over and over because of its ability to be loyal, smart, and gentle, according to Lazhar Ichir, founder of Breeding Business, an educational platform for ethical dog breeders.
 “Poodles learn quickly and often surprise their owners by how human-like they can be,” he says.
 Wendy Hauser, DVM, adds that poodles are readily trainable and enjoy activities that allow them to be challenged, such as hunting, tracking, agility, and obedience work.